mozsearch/mozsearch-mozilla/README.md

    - There are also builds like "periodic-update" for older releases that run Mondays and Thursdays at 10:00 UTC.
-   - There's also a "searchfox-index" job that's also scheduled to start at 10:00 UTC, which I guess puts it on the same underlying task for any jobs started at that time for the projects of interest for searchfox.
+   - There's also a "searchfox-index" job that's also scheduled to start at 10:00 UTC and 22:00 UTC for mozilla-central and 10:00 UTC for mozilla-beta, mozilla-release, and mozilla-esr78.
 The entry defines a "searchfox_index" "target-tasks-method" which maps to the `@_target_task('searchfox_index')` decorated method in https://searchfox.org/mozilla-central/source/taskcluster/taskgraph/target_tasks.py